CaNS-World/CaNS-Fizzy/README.md

 ## Synopsis

-**DiCaNS (Diffuse interface Canonical Navier-Stokes)** is a code for massively-parallel numerical simulations of two-phase fluid flows.
+**DiCaNS (Diffuse interface Canonical Navier-Stokes)** is a code for massively-parallel numerical simulations of two-phase flows.
 It inherits the structure of the single-phase solver [CaNS](https://github.com/CaNS-World/CaNS), and extends it for two-phase capturing with an Accurate Conservative Diffuse Interface (ACDI) method.
 The code aims at solving any fluid flow of two immiscible, incompressible, Newtonian fluid phases that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.
-In two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions:
+In two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions for the flow velocity:

  * Neumann-Neumann
  * Dirichlet-Dirichlet